fossas/fossa-cli/docs/features/manual-dependencies.md

 The `name` and `type` fields are required and specify the name of the dependency and where to find it.
 The `version` field is optional and specifies the preferred version of dependency.

-Note that YAML will convert a version like `1.0` or `2.0` into an integer, which is probably not what you want.
-The workaround is to surround the version with quotes.
+Note: When parsed, YAML considers text that could be a decimal number (such as 1.0 or 2.0) to be a number, not a string.
+This means that we'd parse the version 1.0 as 1.
+This probably isn't what you want.
+To avoid this, surround your version with quotes, as in "1.0".

 Supported dependency types: